Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 C. Lateral CG is not important to small unmanned aircraft operations.

-39. A stall occurs when the smooth airflow over the unmanned aircraft’s wing/ propeller(s) is disrupted and the lift reduces rapidly.
+39. A stall occurs when the smooth airflow over the unmanned aircraft’s wing/ propeller(s) is disrupted, and the lift reduces rapidly.
 This is caused when the wing/ propeller (s)

 A. exceeds the maximum allowable operating weight